donejs/donejs/tutorials/rapidstart/rapidstart.md

       console.log("created", todo );
     })

-Model produces the following events on the model class and instances whenever a model Ajax request completes:
+Model produces the following events on the model constructor and instances whenever a model Ajax request completes:

   - __created__ - an instance is created on the server
   - __updated__ - an instance is updated on the server
   - __destroyed__ - an instance is destroyed on the server

-## View `can.view( idOrUrl, data )`
+## can.view `can.view( idOrUrl, data )`

-[can.view can.view] is used to easily create HTML with JS templates.
+[can.view] is used to easily create HTML with
+JS templates.
 Pass it ...

   - the __id__ of a script tag to use as the content of the template